Aruba Flamingo Beach: Worth $125? + How To Visit in 2023

-Did you know: Flamingos have a long lifespan and some have been known to live for 70 years.
+Flamingos have a long lifespan and some have been known to live for 70 years.

 ARUBA FLAMINGO BEACH

-Renaissance island is home to Aruba’s only private beaches, Flamingo Beach and Iguana Beach.
+Renaissance Island is home to Aruba’s only private beaches, Flamingo Beach and Iguana Beach.

 The tropical island comprises 40 acres to explore with with all the expected trimmings of a beach getaway — beautiful white soft sand beaches, translucent water, palm trees, water sports, and a host of other facilities.

 A rock barrier surrounds the island making the water particularly calm within its boundaries.
 This is great for swimming and snorkeling, especially for children.
-However, this also prevents an open unobstructed view to the ocean.
+However, this also prevents an open unobstructed view of the ocean.

 The beautiful Flamingo Beach Aruba is relaxed and serene for the most part with beautiful views of the flamingos wading around in the translucent, shallow waters.

 It is an adult only beach adjacent to waters that is great for snorkeling.
 You will find it a bit rocky as you walk into the water, but once past the initial rocks and coral it is smooth sailing, so to speak.

 There is not a whole lot of shade along this beach.
 The short beach comprises lounge chairs lining the shore, a bar at the back, hammocks, and beach-huts along the side.

 The much larger Iguana Beach is family friendly with plenty of lounge chairs spread around.